losrobbos/coding-advanced-resources/README.md

 ### Git Development in a team

-A guide with a real life, practical, hands-on process including all Git commands - Setup and enjoy Team Development without worrying all the time about your next Git merge ;)
+A guide with a real life, practical, hands-on process including all Git commands.

+Setup and enjoy Team Development without worrying all the time about your next Git merge ;)

 https://github.com/losrobbos/github-flow-guide/blob/main/GIT_WORKFLOW.github.md